 BIM enables the state of construction to be visualized, meaning therefore that it is possible to compare this with the expected evolution as indicated in the initial project planning at any given time.
 This offers optimum control of the deliveries of the different elements of a project and makes it possible for possible obstructions to be detected.

-The BIM methodology goes beyond just construction work, in fact, once the infrastructure has been built it provides the client with a strong tool for managing the installations and for dealing with maintenance issues: installation date, materials, their useful life, etc.
+Since the BIM methodology goes far beyond just construction work, once the infrastructure has been built, this can also provide the client and facility managers with the correct tools to operate MEP and HVAC plus deal with maintenance issues via a digital twin: installation date, materials, lifespan, etc.

 Take a look at our previous blog entry regarding smart buildings to read a further explanation of how BIM plays a crucial role in the implementation of sensors and smart technologies that guarantee that operations and maintenance of assets are done in the most efficient and innovative way.